On this page

 What are Connections?

 Wheaton’s unique Connections program provides an exciting way to explore different areas of knowledge and different approaches to problems.
 Courses are connected across any two or three of six academic areas: creative arts, humanities, history, math and computer science, natural science, and social sciences.
 We have two types of Connections – faculty approved which are designated with a number and title.
-Descriptions for these existing Connections are available through the Course Finder.
+Descriptions for these existing Connections are available through the Course Catalog.
 The second type is the Student-initiated Connection which is created individually by a student’s proposal.

 How many Connections do I need to graduate?